March 1, 2011

 This page is about contributing to the network by running a relay (or server, or node – same thing).
 If you want to use Internet services anonymously, you probably want the Tor Browser Bundle.

-There’s also general instructions on running a relay.
-Mine are specific to Ubuntu / Debian.
+There’s are good official instructions on running a relay.

 Install it from the official repository